Smart Contract Ownership

 What is smart contract ownership?
 Smart contracts and decentralized applications (DApps) frequently require external input to guarantee continuous operation.
-Many of these external inputs and operations require some form of consensus from the contract stakeholders in order to:
+Many of these external inputs and operations require some form of consensus from the contract stakeholders to:

 In more practical terms, we can imagine each of these operations as calling smart contract functions.
-To illustrate this, let’s imagine a token crowdsale contract — one of the most popular forms of smart contracts out there, widely used for ICOs.
+To illustrate this, let’s imagine a token crowdsale contract—one of the most popular forms of smart contracts out there, widely used for ICOs.

 (This article explains the mechanisms of token crowdsales.
 OpenZeppelin’s crowdsale contract, which can be deployed on the Ethereum blockchain, is described here.)